A Category-Theoretic Analysis of Conformal Prediction: Introduction

 Section \ref{impr-prob-sec} expands on category-theoretic Imprecise Probability theory \citep{liellcock2024compositionalimpreciseprobability}.
-We formalize the notion of Imprecise Highest Density Region \citep{coolen1992imprecise}---that can be thought of as a ``robust version'' of a confidence interval which also accounts for distribution uncertainty---as a (covariant) functor $\mathsf{IHDR}_\alpha$, $\alpha \in [0,1]$, between the category of closed and convex sets of finitely additive probabilities on $Y$, and that of subsets of $Y$, both with inclusion morphisms.
-In turn, the Conformal Prediction Region (CPR) can be seen as the image $\mathsf{IHDR}_\alpha(\mathcal{M})$ of such a functor at the set of probabilities $\mathcal{M}$ associated with the CP procedure \citep{cella2022validity}.
-This has e.g. the following promising implication.
-If we have many sources producing credal sets $\mathcal{M}_j$, any monotone, measurable or privacy-preserving operation applied locally to each credal set $\mathcal{M}_j$ propagates automatically through the functor.
-The resulting prediction regions, then, still satisfy the global coverage guarantee while only the (possibly privatized) summary objects $\mathcal{M}_j$, never the raw data, need be shared.
+There, we formalize IHDR \citep{coolen1992imprecise}---which can be read as a robust analogue of a highest density \emph{predictive} region, accounting for distributional ambiguity through a credal set---as a covariant functor $\mathsf{IHDR}_\alpha$, $\alpha\in[0,1]$, from the category of credal sets (with inclusion morphisms) to the category of subsets of $Y$ (again with inclusion morphisms).
+If multiple sources or agents produce credal sets $\mathcal{M}_j$, privacy-preserving outer approximations applied locally to these summary objects propagate monotonically through the functor.
+The resulting prediction regions can therefore retain the global coverage guarantee while requiring the exchange of summary objects rather than raw data; In this sense, privacy becomes a modular design choice at the level of credal summaries rather than raw samples.

-Finally, Section \ref{further-props} studies the properties of $\mathbf{UHCont}$ and $\mathbf{WMeas}_\text{uc}$.
+Section \ref{concl} concludes our work, and discusses some open research questions.
+We provide full, rigorous proofs of our category-theoretic results in Appendix B of the Supplementary Material; In the main text, we include only proofs for the main theorems.
+It is worth mentioning Appendix C in the Supplementary Material, where we study the properties of $\mathbf{UHCont}$ and $\mathbf{WMeas}_\text{uc}$.
 In particular, we show that (after slightly restricting the former) they are both monoidal, and find faithful functors between them.
 In addition, we find which of their subcategories admit a monad, give sufficient conditions for CP to be a morphism in such subcategories, and find a faithful functor between them.
-Section \ref{concl} concludes our work, and discusses some open research questions.